-tion price.
+Those who are now subscribers for the paper are en tried to the book on receipt of the difference in subscrip then price.
+The subscription price for the "Messenger" since B \$1.00 a year.
+Bubecriptions should be addressed to T. P. JAMES, Brantlebore, Vt.

-The subscription price for the "Messenger" alone is \$1.00 a year.
-Subscriptions should be addressed to T. P. JAMES, Brattleboro', Vt.
+W. H. Mumler.

-W. H. Mumler SPIRIT PHOTOGRAPHS
+200 00 SPIRIT PHOTOGRAPHS

-Mr. Mumler is constantly in receipt of letters from parties desiring to have pictures taken, and although being about to engage in other business, he has, at their earnest solicitatation, concluded to take pictures for a few months longer.
+Mr Mumler is constantly in receipt of letters from parties desiring to have pictures taken, and although be ing about to engage in other business, he has, at their carnest selicitatation, concluded to take pictures for a few months longer.

-Parties at a distance deciring to have pictures taken without being present, can receive full information by enclosing stamp to.
+Parties at a distance desiring to have pictures taken without being present, can receive full information by